jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/README.md

 NAO & Pepper
 ------------

+To connect NAO and Pepper to wifi, please refer to [here](doc/connect_to_wifi.md).

-Controlling NAO and Pepper via gazebo simulator and roseus, please refer to [here](simulator.md).
+To control NAO and Pepper via gazebo simulator and roseus, please refer to [here](doc/simulator.md).

 NAO
 ---